Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 How do businesses gate reviews?

-• Selectively routing survey respondents to review sites based on their responses.
-Most survey companies allow businesses to set up “skip and display” logic, sending unhappy customers to different questions than happy customers.
-Using this, businesses can get away with only asking happy customers for reviews.
+• Routing survey respondents to review sites based on their responses.
+Most survey companies allow businesses to set up “skip and display” logic, sending different questions to unhappy and happy customers.
+This way, businesses can get away with only asking happy customers for reviews.

 • Offering incentives for positive reviews.
-This results in biased positive feedback that needs to reflect real customer experiences.
+This results in biased positive feedback that won’t reflect real customer experiences.

 Review gating example